Hint & Tips to hep you keep active during the cost of living crisis

 Take a look at our Active at Home pages for some ideas and inspiration.

 A local park, is a fantastic place to get active outdoors in the fresh air.
 As well as being a scenic space for walking or running, local parks may feature organised activities, green gyms, playgrounds and skateparks – meaning they’re great places for getting fit for free.

 Take a look to see if your local park features a green gym – free to use outdoor exercise equipment.
-Even if your local park doesn’t have a bespoke green gym, there are lots of ways to get active using the trees and benches – take a look at these suggestions from This Girl Can.
+Even if your local park doesn’t have a bespoke green gym, there are lots of ways to get active using the trees and benches.

 Free and low cost activities and sessions